TBertuzzi/Xamarin.Helpers/README.md

  **Platform Support**

-MultiSelectListView is a .NET Standard 2.0 library.Can be used with Xamarin and Xamarin.Forms.
+Xamarin.Helpers is a .NET Standard 2.0 library.Can be used with Xamarin and Xamarin.Forms.

 ## Setup / Usage